Snow-capped Himalayan peaks above green forested valleys in Sikkim

 Plan your Sikkim & Darjeeling journey

 Tell us your dates and interests.
-We'll build a custom itinerary in under 24 hours — permits, hotels, transfers and guides all handled.
+We'll build a custom itinerary in 30 minutes — permits, hotels, transfers and guides all handled.

 View packages